Emails are an essential part of the marketing gamut. A well-crafted email can help you reach many customers and nurture your existing connections.

 You don’t just want your recipients to open the email.
 You also want them to engage with your marketing campaign.
 You can measure the engagement on your email campaign only if you have clear CTR parameters.
 Your CTR parameters should be linked to factors such as leads generated and conversions.

 5. Review your emails on multiple platforms

-Your recipients will access your emails through varied platforms and devices, which include laptops, mobile phones, desktops, etc. You can review your campaign by using a testing platform that can show you how your email would look on website, HTML, and mobile.
+Your recipients will access your emails through various platforms and devices, including laptops, mobile phones, desktops, etc. You can review your campaign using a testing platform that shows you how your email would look on the website, HTML, and mobile.
 This will help you design emails more efficiently.

 If you want your email to be accessible by your clients at any time and place, you need to ensure your emails are optimized for mobile phones.
-Mobile phones are available to users on the go and so doing this will help your business get more traction.
+Mobile phones are available to users on the go, so doing this will help your business get more traction.